Muntiacus vaginalis

 Taxonomy notes

-split from M. muntjak and tentatively included aureus, although the type locality of the name aureus is not within the distribution of the taxon it was representing, so that taxon is included under M. vaginalis here pending further research; includes nigripes, which were considered distinct by Groves & Grubb 2011; for additional information regarding the MDD's decision to not follow the Groves & Grubb 2011 Ungulate Taxonomy, see 'Subjective decisions' on the 'About' tab
+split from M. muntjak and tentatively included aureus and malabaricus; the type locality of the name aureus is not within the distribution of the taxon it was representing (which is likely still a distinct species without a name), so that taxon is included under M. vaginalis here pending further research; a similar situation is true for malabaricus, for which the type likely represents an individual of vaginalis but the species it represented is likely to still represent a distinct but unnamed species; includes nigripes, which were considered distinct by Groves & Grubb 2011; for additional information regarding the MDD's decision to not follow the Groves & Grubb 2011 Ungulate Taxonomy, see 'Subjective decisions' on the 'About' tab

 Taxonomy notes citation